ooker777/docs-1/docs/Template - The blog/useful plugins.md

  2. Add your `set_url` in `base link`
  3. Add `category` in `key link`

 Also, you can remove the metacopy from your file menu using a key, so you can activate metacopy only for `share: true`.
-Metacopy also support the [[blog customization#folder-note|folder note]].
+Metacopy also support the [[index#folder-note|folder note]].

 The final configuration of metacopy for mkdocs_obsidian will be :
 ![](assets/img/metacopy3.png)